 After Attorney General Gregoire’s three terms (when she went on to be Governor of Washington State), Rob McKenna was elected Attorney General.
 In 2012, towards the end of the Great Recession, McKenna helped attain the country’s largest ever consumer financial protection settlement, $25 billion in mortgage relief from the country’s five biggest banks, including $648 million for struggling Washington homeowners.

 In 2012, Bob Ferguson was elected Washington’s eighteenth Attorney General.
-Ferguson has vigorously pursued civil rights issues, and in 2015 he formed the Wing Luke Civil Rights Unit within the AGO.
+Ferguson has vigorously pursued civil rights issues, and in 2015 he formed the Wing Luke Civil Rights Unit (now the Wing Luke Civil Rights Division) within the AGO.
 Ferguson filed friend-of-the-court briefs in favor of same-sex marriage rights in Hollingsworth v.
 Perry, United States v.
 Windsor, and Obergefell v.
 Hodges.
 Perhaps most notably, Ferguson has taken strong stances against the Trump Administration, and by opposing several of the president’s controversial policies, Ferguson has begun to form his own historical legacy.